Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Introduction

-\begin{thm}[Theorems \ref{thm.4cycle}, \ref{thm.3cycle}, \ref{thm.22cycle}] Suppose $(M,P,s)$ is the type of a twisted graded Calabi-Yau algebra of dimension 3 and Gelfand-Kirillov dimension 3, where $P$ corresponds to a four-cycle, a three-cycle, or two two-cycles.
-Then $M$ is one of the following:
+\begin{thm}[Theorems \ref{thm.4cycle}, \ref{thm.3cycle}, \ref{thm.22cycle}] Let $Q$ be a quiver with $|Q_0|=4$, let $M$ denote the adjacency matrix of $Q$, and let $\omega$ be a homogeneous superpotential on $Q$ with $\degs=\deg(\omega)$.
+Suppose $A=\kk Q/(\partial_a(\omega) : a \in Q_1)$ is a twisted graded Calabi--Yau algebra of dimension 3 and Gelfand--Kirillov dimension 3.
+If $P$ is the restriction of the Nakayama automorphism of $A$ to $A_0$, where $P$ corresponds to a four-cycle, a three-cycle, or two two-cycles, then $M$ is one of the following:

-Moreover, each matrix $M$ appears as the adjacency matrix of a twisted graded Calabi-Yau algebra satisfying the above, except possibly those indicated by $^*$. \end{thm}
+Moreover, each matrix $M$ appears as the adjacency matrix of a twisted graded Calabi--Yau algebra satisfying the above, except possibly those indicated by $^*$. \end{thm}

 The matrices in Theorem \ref{thm.main} appear largely in standard ways.
 In most cases, we construct a skew group ring $\kk[x,y,z]\#\kk G$ for some finite group $G$ acting by graded automorphisms on $\kk[x,y,z]$.
-Most commonly in this paper, $G$ is the cyclic group of order four or it is the Klein-4 group.
-In some cases, it is necessary to replace $\kk[x,y,z]$ by a three-dimensional Artin-Schelter regular algebra.
+In this paper, $G$ is typically the cyclic group of order four or it is the Klein-4 group.
+In some cases, it is necessary to replace $\kk[x,y,z]$ by a three-dimensional Artin--Schelter regular algebra.

 Other matrices we are able to realize through Ore extensions of skew group rings $\kk[x,y]\#\kk G$.
 In \cite{GR1}, all matrices could be constructed either through skew group rings or Ore extensions except for one family of \emph{mutations} of McKay matrices.
-However, in this paper we observe that these techniques are not sufficient to realize all such matrices.
-It is necessary to also consider graded (Zhang) twists of twisted graded Calabi-Yau algebras.
-We will also consider graded (Zhang) twists of graded Calabi-Yau algebras, which are again twisted graded Calabi-Yau as a consequence of the following result.
+In this paper we observe that these techniques are not sufficient to realize all such matrices.
+It is necessary to also consider graded (Zhang) twists of twisted graded Calabi--Yau algebras, which are again twisted graded Calabi--Yau as a consequence of the following result.

-\begin{thm}[Theorem \ref{thm.AStwist}] If $A$ is generalized Artin-Schelter regular of dimension $d$, then any graded twist of $A$ is also generalized Artin-Schelter regular of dimension $d$. \end{thm}
+\begin{thm}[Theorem \ref{thm.AStwist}] If $A$ is generalized Artin--Schelter regular of dimension $\dimd$, then any graded twist of $A$ is also generalized Artin--Schelter regular of dimension $\dimd$. \end{thm}